swamp/swamp/docs/core_principles.md

 This section describes Swamp's primary mechanism for storing collections of data elements.
 These are the fundamental building blocks for organizing game data.

+- **Explicit Declaration**: Containers must be declared with a unique identifier (which becomes its handle type), fixed maximum capacity, and element structure.

+- **Fixed Capacity**: Container capacity is determined at declaration and remains constant during the World's lifetime, enabling upfront memory allocation.

+- **Static Lifetime**: Containers exist for the entire lifetime of their parent World instance, eliminating concerns about container availability.

 ### Principle 2.1: Explicit Declaration and Nature of Data Containers